 Research interests

-I am a postoctoral researcher.
 My research mainly focusses on the effects of urbanisation on wildlife from an ecophysiological and evolutionary point of view

 2019- : Bird response to food availability within urban landscapes

-Since 2019, I work in the Applied Animal Ecology group at the University of Innsbruck.
+Since 2019, I am Principal Investigator in the Applied Animal Ecology group at the University of Innsbruck.
 My research aims at understanding the role that plays food availability (both natural and voluntarily provided by humans) on bird diet, nutritional status, seasonal movements and evolution.
 How food availability for birds vary within urban ladnscapes?
 How birds respond to such spatial and temporal variations in food availability?
 To answer these questions, I study great tit and blue tit populations within an urbanised landscape in North Tyrol (Austria).

 Within a first project, I assessed the spatial and temporal variation in arthropod prey availability in trees and bushes.
 I showed that arthropod prey in trees and bushes are available in different amount within the urban mosaic: while web spiders and springtails occur less and are less abundant in more urbanised areas, such areas offer more aphids, crab spiders, barklice and dipterans (Chatelain et al. 2023, Frontiers in Ecology and Evolution).
 By shaping the availability of arthropod prey, urbanization is expected to have consequences on bird foraging behaviour, nutritional status but also reproduction success, survival and distribution within the urban landscape.
 Interestingly, preliminary results on great tit and blue tit diet, measured using the prey DNA present in the bird droppings, showed that the two species adapt their diet to what is available: in more urbanised environments, birds were eating more crab spiders, aphids and dipterans, especially so during the reproductive season.
 Ongoing analyses will soon provide results on the link between urbanization, bird diet and bird nutritional status.